quanle1994/addressbook-level4/collated/main/quanle1994.md

     public static final String MESSAGE_USER_NOT_FOUND = "The user credentials provided do not match our "
             + "database.";
     public static final String MESSAGE_ENCRYPTION_ERROR = "Decryption Failed";
+    public static final String MESSAGE_REMOVE_WHILE_LOGGED_IN = "You are still logged in as a private user.
+Log out "
+            + "first and remove the user as PUBLIC";
     private String userName;
     private String password;
     private boolean cascade;